 Rawhouser H, Cummings M, Newbert SL.
-2018.
+2019.
 Social impact measurement: Current approaches and future directions for social entrepreneurship research.
-Entrepreneurship Theory and Practice, forthcoming.
+Entrepreneurship Theory and Practice, 43(1): 82-115.

 Newbert SL, Craig JB.
 2017.
 Moving beyond socioemotional wealth: Toward a normative theory of decision-making in family business.
 Family Business Review, 30(4): 339–346.